The Great Solar Eclipse

 The Sunday Journal – Lorain, Ohio, Sunday, March 8, 1979

-The whole date for the newspaper is not legible, showing only 19– clearly, but the last full eclipse is said to be 1979, so we are going with that date.
+The whole date for the newspaper is not legible, showing only 19– clearly, but the last total eclipse is said to be 1979, so we are going with that date.
 The price of the Newspaper was $.15

 Leave a Comment